kyhorne/translator/README.md

 #### Implementing Smalltalk relations and making the scanner/parser work in some other language.

-#### Formally Due
-Tuesday January 15, 2018 in class.
-If it takes longer, it takes longer...

 #### Task 1
 Smalltalk assignment.
 Implement relations as described in the 12 pages of the relation notes.